JRLapierre/Evolution2/README.md

 I just do that for fun, so feel free to use this however you like.

 <h2> version history </h2>

+<h5> 1.11 </h5>

+Refactor of the project :
+- extraction of a MutationManagement class from the ReproductionAlgorithm class
+- changement in packages names from NEAT to neat
+- changement of the management of the mutations

+/!\ The changes made will require an update if you had already used a previous version of this project

 <h4> 1.10.1 </h4>